EmJunaid/Risc-V-32I-Single-Cycle-Processor/README.md

 # Risc-V-Single-Cycle-Processor
-Implementation of RiscV single cycle architecture consisting of six base instructions (R, I, B, S, J, U).
+Implementation of Risc-V single cycle architecture consisting of six base instructions (R, I, B, S, J, U).

-This is an implementation of RiscV base single cycle processor.
+This is an implementation of Risc-V base single cycle processor.
 This basic design supports six base instructions mentioned as:

 R-Type